paezha/envsocty3LT3/README.md

 takes the form of a familiar window application, and it provides a complete interface to interact with the language `R`.
 The application consists of a window with toolbars and several panes.
-Some panes include in addition several tabs.
+Some panes include several tabs.
 There are the usual drop-down menus for common operations.
 See Figure 1 below.

 <img src="images/01-RStudio-Window-Anatomy.png" width="100%" /> **Figure
 1.** *RStudio IDE*